nfriedly/contentful-dictate/README.md

 Works in recent versions of Firefox, will work in Chrome with a small change (see #2), and probably works in Edge (untested).
 Does not work in current versions of Internet Explorer or Safari due to missing API support.

+## Localization support

+This extension attempts to match the desired locale, falling back to a language-only match and then finally `en_US` if no sutable match is found.

+Watson Speech to Text currently supports English, French, Spanish,

 ## Setup:

 There are a few different steps to getting this set up.
 You'll need accounts at [Contentful] and [Bluemix].